JeffM2501/EntityNetwork/README.md

 A player.
 Entity controllers are the owners of entities created and stored in the world.
 Enity Controllers be remote players and/or server side AI objects.
 All Entiteis are associated with some form of entity controller.

 ### Property
-Properties are data fields that are associated with entities and entity controolers.
+Properties are data fields that are associated with entities, entity controlers, and the world itself.
 These fields contain data that will be synced to all linked worlds via message packages.

 ### World
 A world is a set of entity controllers and associated entities.
 There are two forms of worlds, Server and Client.
 Both types maintain a sycned state of entities and properties, but have different roles and permissions in the process.

 # ToDo

-* global world data
 * global RPC
 * entity definitions
   * avatar